Pretraining with hierarchical memories: separating long-tail and common knowledge: Training details

 \subsection{Additional details of memory learning on open-weight models}

 For all experiments in \Cref{tab:external_models}, we use a total of $2^{40}$ tokens.
-All models are initialized from their public pretrained checkpoints, and these anchors remain frozen in all experiment except cotraining.
+All models are initialized from their public pretrained checkpoints, and these anchors remain frozen.
 We use a memory config of (512, 128, 32, 0) for Gemma and Qwen (which results in higher memory parameters for Qwen because it has a higher internal dimension and more transformer blocks) and (768, 256, 32, 0) for Llama.
 These numbers result in a roughly 10\% memory to anchor model parameter ratio.
 We follow the optimizer setup of \Cref{sec:app:memory_training}, except that we do not restrict cross-attention because the baseline models were not all trained this way and reduce warmup steps to 5k.
-When we cotrain the Qwen anchor with memories, we reduce the batchsize to 1M tokens (512 sequences of length 2,048 each) to accomodate for GPU VRAM and increase warmup steps to 10k to reduce the risk of interference with the pretrained parameters.